2026 Call for Proposals

 2017: LaQuincey Reed - Freed and Western

-Reed's winnings from FEAST led to the Creation of bronze sculptures in project exploring the similarities in attitudes, culture and entrepreneurship of African-Americans in "Western" culture and urban African-American culture.
+Reed's winnings from FEAST led to the Creation of bronze sculptures in a project exploring the similarities in attitudes, culture and entrepreneurship of African-Americans in "Western" culture and urban African-American culture.